lifemapper/lifemapper.github.io/docs/api/occurrence.rst

 .. contents::

-The Lifemapper SDM Occurrences REST service allows a user to count, list, post, get, and delete occurrence data layers used to create Species Distribution Modeling experiments in Lifemapper.
+The Lifemapper SDM Occurrence REST service allows a user to count, list, post, get, and delete occurrence data layers used to create Species Distribution Modeling experiments in Lifemapper.

 *********************
 Count Occurrence Sets
 *********************
 Requests sent to the occurrence set count service will return the number of SDM occurrence sets that match the specified criteria for the specified user.

 HTTP Method
 ===========